MickyDowns/deep-theano-rnn-lstm-car/README.md

 5. Install Keras ```pip3 install keras```
 6. Upgrade Theanos ```pip3 install git+git://github.com/Theano/Theano.git --upgrade --no-deps```
 7. Install h5py for saving models ```pip3 install h5py```

-### Training

-First, you need to train a model.
-This will save weights to the `saved-models` folder.
-You can do this by running:

-`python3 learning.py`

-It can take anywhere from an hour to 36 hours to train a model, depending on the complexity of the network and the size of your sample.
-However, it will spit out weights every 25,000 frames, so you can move on to the next step in much less time.

-### Playing

-Edit the `nn.py` file to change the path name for the model you want to load.
-Sorry about this, I know it should be a command line argument.

-Then, watch the car drive itself around the obstacles!

-`python3 playing.py`

-That's all there is to it.

-### plotting

-Once you have a bunch of CSV files created via the learning, you can convert those into graphs by running:

-`python3 plotting.py`

-This will also spit out a bunch of loss and distance averages at the different parameters.

-## Credits

-I'm grateful to the following people and the work they did that helped me learn how to do this:

-- Deep learning to play Atari games: https://github.com/spragunr/deep_q_rl
-- Another deep learning project for video games: https://github.com/asrivat1/DeepLearningVideoGames
-- A great tutorial on reinforcement learning that a lot of my project is based on: http://outlace.com/Reinforcement-Learning-Part-3/